sci-42ver/SICP_SDF/SDF_notes.md

 - ~~> We will see an example of this in the clock handler of the adventure game in section 3.5.4.~~ IMHO it is more appropriate to check something like `enter-place!` since `avatar?` <= `person?`.
 ### @%chapter 4
-page checked up to Exercise 4.6, section checked before p272 ("chapter" checking is finished).
+exercise checked before section 4.4, page checked up to Exercise 4.6, section checked before p272 ("chapter" checking is finished).
 - > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
 - ~~> (We will explore algebraic simplification in section 4.2.)~~
 - ~~> In section 4.2 we will demonstrate this in a term-rewriting system for elementary algebra.~~